 - Depending on how everyone is doing, engage walkers by giving them specific products/attributes to look for, such as, “We need the biggest box of Rice Krispies to make your soccer treats.”
 Or, “We need the 11 ounce bag of chocolate chips.
 The one we buy is yellow.”
-This will significantly slow you down, though; save this for a more leisurely trip if anyone is riding in the cart.
+This will significantly slow you down, though; save this for a more leisurely trip.

 - Keep the list short and stay off your phone.
 Have a conversation with your children.
-Show them you’re in it together.
+Be truly together.